 Shop for Designer Duds at South Coast Plaza

 South Coast Plaza outranks Rodeo Drive for the number of high-end designer shops on its multi-block campus.
 Its swank retailers are a stop on many Asian bus tours of Southern California.
 In addition to 250 shops, there are 30 restaurants to refresh you.
 Don't have time to shop yourself?
 You can even take advantage of their personal shopper service.

 See a Performance at the Segerstrom Center for the Arts

 Located just across the street from South Coast Plaza, the Segerstrom Center for the Arts, previously known as the Orange County Performing Arts Center, includes multiple performance venues offering concerts, Broadway shows, ballet, national children's performers and more.
 After shopping and dining at South Coast Plaza, head across the street to watch a show and rest your feet.

 Shop for Antiques and More at the Orange County Marketplace

-For fans of flea markets, swap meets and bargains, the Orange County Marketplace is shopper's paradise with more than 1,500 venders selling new and used items from clothing and shoes to furniture, antiques and even prefab houses.
+For fans of flea markets, swap meets and bargains, the Orange County Marketplace is shopper's paradise with more than 1,500 vendors selling new and used items from clothing and shoes to furniture, antiques, and even prefab houses.
 The swap meet takes place each Saturday and Sunday from 7 a.m. to 4 p.m. at the Orange County Fairgrounds in Costa Mesa.
 The Orange County Marketplace also hosts various holiday celebrations and concert series.
 In July, you'll find the Orange County Fair at the same location.